 Old newspapers, magazines, diaries, recipe books, and photos are bursting with long-lost stories waiting for someone to rediscover them.
 Story ideas spring off the pages of these primary source materials, right into our creative brains.
-As the author of ten historical novels, Melissa Wiley has learned how to mine these rich resources for raw material and sculpt it into captivating historical fiction.
-After all, nothing brings the past to life like a good, juicy story!
+Your instructor for this class will help you mine those original sources for story ideas as you create your own short work of historical fiction.

-In this class, junior high students will discover how to to blend fact and fiction to create fresh, lively, historically accurate stories.
-Melissa will share her favorite "historical treasure hunt" techniques and will guide students through the process of creating believable characters and realistic settings.
+In this class, junior high and high school students will discover how to blend fact and fiction to create fresh, lively, historically accurate stories.
+You'll start with a "historical treasure hunt" and continue through the process of creating believable characters and realistic settings.
 Activities include: